guedou/scapy-handson/trophies/answering_machines.md

 **task #1**

 - choose a builtin AnsweringMachine, and launch it (farpd is easy)
-- trigger it by sendig a packet with Scapy (arping helps)
+- trigger it by sending a packet with Scapy (arping helps)

 **task #2**